vsnthdev/alpa/api/README.md

 <br>

+This is the core of the project, it the RESTful API that performs redirection, communicates with the database and provides **alpa** it's functionality.

 ## ⚙️ Configuration

 Refer to the [config example file](https://github.com/vsnthdev/alpa/blob/main/api/config.example.yml) for all possible configuration keys, and their detailed explanation.
 If you still have any doubts, feel free to shoot a tweet at me [@vsnthdev](https://vas.cx/@me).